 Taman Negara: How To Get There From Everywhere Else

 The closest major town to Taman Negara is Jerantut, which is just a one hour drive away.
 Alternatively you can also get transport to Kuala Tembeling and take a boat into the national park from here.
-Kuala Tembeling is 17km from Jerantut.
-This is a scenic way to travel and it takes 3 hours.
+Kuala Tembeling is 17 kilometres from Jerantut.
+This is a scenic way to travel, and it takes 3 hours.

-From Cameron Highlands, it’s possible to take a bus (which is long but cheap) or a taxi (which is expensive but more direct).
+From Cameron Highlands, it’s possible to take a bus (which is long but cheaper) or a taxi (which is more expensive but also more direct).
 You could also drive the 5.5 hour journey yourself, stopping along the way.

 You can find our full guide to how to get from Cameron Highlands to Taman Negara here.